jbdoumenjou/pokedexcli/readme.md

 ```
 Welcome to the Pokedex!
 Usage:
+  - catch <Pokemon name>: Attempt to catch a Pokemon and add it to the Pokedex
+  - exit: Exit the Pokedex
+  - explore <Location Area>: Lists Pokemons for a location area
   - help: Displays a help message
+  - inspect <Pokemon name>: Displays Pokemon information if already caught
   - map: Displays the names of the next 20 location areas in the Pokemon world
   - mapb: Displays the previous 20 locations areas in the Pokemon world
-- exit: Exit the Pokedex
+  - pokedex: Displays the Pokedex
 ```